Boise State University: Campus

 The 285 acre campus is located near downtown Boise, on the south bank of the Boise River, opposite Julia Davis Park.
 With more than 170 buildings, the campus is at an elevation of 2700 ft above sea level, bounded by Capitol Boulevard on the west and Broadway Avenue to the east.
-Boise State has spent over $300 million since 2003 on academic, residential, and athletics facilities across campus.
 Through the 1930s, the site was the city's airport.

-Boise State broke ground in May 2017 on a $42 million Center for the Fine Arts, which will house sculpture, metalwork, painting, graphic design and other visual arts, as well as gallery space and a digital "World Museum" devoted to high-tech arts experiences.

 Albertsons Library

-The school's library is named for grocery pioneer and longtime Boise resident Joe Albertson.
-It houses more than 650,000 books, over 100,000 periodicals, 107 public terminals for student use, and access to over 300 online databases.
-The physical structure features a public lounge area, and houses the College of Innovation and Design, including the fast growing degree program in Gaming, Interactive Mobile and Media.
+The university library is named for grocery pioneer Joe Albertson.
+It houses more than 650,000 books, over 130,000 periodicals, 107 public terminals for student use, and access to over 300 online databases.